 Welcome to Wellcare Physicians Group.
 Please read the following office policies and let us know if you have any questions.

 Appointments: If you need to make an appointment or cancel/reschedule an appointment, please call our office as soon as possible, as there may be a wait before your doctor has an opening.
-Except in the event of serious illness or an emergency, you will be charged $75 for appointments you miss or change less than 24 business hours in advance.
+Except in the event of serious illness or an emergency, you will be charged $95 for appointments you miss or change less than 24 business hours in advance.
 Anticipate that we will want to see you periodically, as this is necessary for us to provide you the best possible treatment.
-We do not offer telephone appointments.

 Contact info: Please call 781-769-8700 to schedule or change an appointment, or to discuss matters regarding your medication that cannot wait until your next visit.
 We check voice mail on our days in the office and will do our best to get back to you as soon as possible.
 For very urgent matters after regular business hours or on weekends, you may reach the doctor on call by calling 781-769-8700 and following the instructions in our after hours office voicemail outgoing message.
 Always be sure to leave us your phone number even if you think we have it.